-- 1. The textbooks used in the course syllabi could be updated more regularly and perhaps more importantly the syllabi could include more textbook/academic articles in them to strengthen the academic component of the courses as the practical component is already at high levels. - 2.
-While the option to have common courses in BBC and BBA programs is a strong plus, it is essential to have a balance between the prerequisites needed for the courses in computing science and the common material taught in BBA courses. - 3.
-Since the computing science courses are more sophisticated than the commonly known courses in business and they might need some prerequisites in fundamental courses (e.g. calculus, etc.) along with the corresponding technology support, it is not clear if this is achieved in the areas of study.
-The committee suggests publishing these guidelines and support the students in these areas, if needed.
+The textbooks used in the course syllabi could be updated more regularly and perhaps more importantly the syllabi could include more textbook/academic articles in them to strengthen the academic component of the courses as the practical component is already at high levels.

+While the option to transition graduates of other universities in the 3rd year of the program is a strong plus, it is not entirely clear how the transition may differ for students of different backgrounds and areas of study.
+The committee suggest for clear guidelines to be published.